appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 ###Properties

 -   **index** `string` [Required]
     Refers to an index if you’re using your own Elasticsearch cluster.
-(Multiple indexes can be connected to by specifiying comma separated index names)
+If you're using an `appbase.io` hosted app, then the app name can be used as the `index` value.

-    If you're using the `appbase.io` hosted app then app name can be used as the `index` value.
+       `Note:` Multiple indexes can be connected to by specifiying comma separated index names.

 -   **url** `string` [Required]
-    URL where Elasticsearch cluster is hosted
+    URL for the Elasticsearch cluster
 -   **dataField** `string | Array<string | DataField>` [Required]
-    database field(s) to be connected to the component’s UI view.
-DataSearch accepts an Array in addition to String, useful for applying search across multiple fields with or without field weights.<br/>
+    index field(s) to be connected to the component’s UI view.
+DataSearch accepts an Array in addition to String, which is useful for searching across multiple fields with or without field weights.<br/>
-    Field weights set the search weight for the database fields, useful when dataField is an Array of more than one field.
+    Field weights allow weighted search for the index fields.
 This prop accepts an array of numbers.
 A higher number implies a higher relevance weight for the corresponding field in the search results.<br/>
-    You can define the `dataField` as an array of objects of the `DataField` type to define the field weights.<br/>
+    You can define the `dataField` as an array of objects of the `DataField` type to set the field weights.<br/>
     The `DataField` type has the following shape:
     ```ts
     type DataField = {